Roblox/roact/docs/api-reference.md

 didUpdate(previousProps, previousState) -> void
 ```

 `didUpdate` is fired after at the end of an update.
-At this point, the reconciler has updated the properties of any Roblox Instances and the component instance's props and state are up to date.
+At this point, Roact has updated the properties of any Roblox Instances and the component instance's props and state are up to date.

 `didUpdate` is a good place to send network requests or dispatch Rodux actions, but make sure to compare `self.props` and `self.state` with `previousProps` and `previousState` to avoid triggering too many updates.